krsatyam-07/terraform-s3-static-website/README.md

-Here’s a professional and well-structured `README.md` file for your Terraform S3 static website project.
-It provides an overview of the project, instructions for setup, usage, and additional notes.

----

 # Terraform S3 Static Website

 This repository contains Terraform configuration files to deploy a static website hosted on AWS S3.
 The S3 bucket is configured as a static website with public read access, and it supports hosting `index.html` and `error.html`.